A common question from a potential speaker is:

 'Why should I listen to you?' and 'Why is that relevant to me?'

-News and sports programmes often have an industry expert on hand to offer expert comment, because since they speak from first-hand experience, it adds weight to their opinion.
+News and sports programmes often have pundits on hand to offer expert comments, because since they speak from first-hand experience, it adds weight to their opinion.

 So for example a young student wants to deliver a speech on 'Bullying!'